House of Ibelin

 The House of Ibelin was a noble family in the Crusader Kingdom of Jerusalem in the 12th century.
-They rose from humble beginnings to become one of the most important families in the kingdom, holding various high offices and with extensive holdings in the Holy Land and Cyprus.
+They rose from relatively humble beginnings to become one of the most important families in the kingdom, holding various high offices and with extensive holdings in the Holy Land and Cyprus.
 The family disappeared after the fall of the Kingdom of Cyprus in the 15th century.

 Name

-The family took their name from the castle of Ibelin, which was built in 1141 by King Fulk I and entrusted to Barisan, the founder of the family.
+The family took their name from the castle of Ibelin, which was built in 1141 by King Fulk and entrusted to Barisan, the founder of the family.
 Ibelin was the crusader's name for the Arab city of Yibna, where the castle was situated.
 The castle fell to the Saracens at the end of the 12th century, but by then the family had holdings at Beirut and in Cyprus.

 First and second family generations

 The Ibelin family rose from relatively humble origins to become one of the most important noble families in the Crusader states of Jerusalem and Cyprus.
-The family claimed to be descended from the Le Puiset viscounts of Chartres in France, though this may be a later fabrication.
-But much more likely their origin was from Pisa, Italy, the name 'Barisan' widespread in Tuscany and Liguria related to the Azzopardi family.
-Its first known member, Barisan of Ibelin, was apparently a knight in service of the Count of Jaffa and in the 1110s became constable of Jaffa.
-As reward for his capable and loyal service, around 1122 he married Helvis, heiress of the nearby lordship of Ramla.
+The origins of the family remain uncertain.
+The Ibelins claimed to be descended from the Le Puiset viscounts of Chartres in France, though Peter W. Edbury suggests this could have been a fabrication and that the family may have originated from Pisa in Italy.
+According to Jonathan Riley-Smith, however, they may have indeed been connected to Chartres, with the first known member and founder of the house, Barisan of Ibelin, having possibly been a younger brother of Hugh II of Le Puiset, who was made count of Jaffa in 1110; he would then have also been a cousin to the Montlhéry family of King Baldwin II of Jerusalem.
+Barisan was a knight in service of the Count of Jaffa and in 1115 became Constable of Jaffa.
+As a reward for his loyalty, around 1122, he married Helvis, heiress of the nearby lordship of Ramla.

-Barisan was given the castle of Ibelin in 1141 by King Fulk as a reward for his loyalty during the revolt of his then master Hugh II of Le Puiset, Count of Jaffa, in 1134.
+Barisan was given the castle of Ibelin in 1141 by King Fulk as a reward for his loyalty during the revolt of his then master Hugh II of Jaffa, in 1134.
 Ibelin was part of the County of Jaffa, which was annexed to the royal domain after Hugh's unsuccessful revolt.
 Barisan's marriage with Helvis produced Hugh, Baldwin, Barisan, Ermengarde, and Stephanie.
 The younger Barisan came to be known as Balian.
 Along with Ibelin, the family then held Ramla (inherited from Helvis), and the youngest son Balian received the lordship of Nablus when he married Maria Comnena, the Dowager Queen.
 Balian was the last to hold these territories as they all fell to Saladin in 1187.

 The family underwent a remarkable rise in status in only two generations.
 In the circumstances of the crusader kingdom, this rapid rise, noblesse nouvelle, was not as difficult as it would have been in Europe.
 In crusader Palestine, individuals and whole families tended to die much sooner and replacements, sang nouveau, were needed.